iAmWillShepherd/CSCI-E-34/personas/client.md

 * Owns a red Inzer lever belt with custom black lever, a pair of white Adidas Adipower weightlifting shoes, and SBD knee sleeves
 * Loves to share the results of her progress on IG

-I think pointing out that she wears an Apple Watch highlights her interest in the latest tech.
-I chose the LTE model to indicate that she is always connected.
-The high-end weightlifting gear is meant to show that she is someone who takes weight training seriously.
-Her usage of IG conveys that she is a Millennial and likes to show-off a bit

 ### Personal statement